Battle of Bakhmut: Battle

-Early shelling and Russian encroachment (August–October 2022)
+Early shelling and Russian encroachment (July–October 2022)

+On 22 July 2022, Russian forces reportedly captured the southern part of Pokrovske, less than five kilometers east of Bakhmut.
+Five days later, it was reported that Russian troops had taken full control of the village, as part of setting conditions to advance west on Bakhmut.

-On 1 August, Russian forces launched massive ground attacks on settlements south and southeast of Bakhmut.
-Both the Russian Ministry of Defense and pro-Russian Telegram pages claimed that the battle of Bakhmut had begun.
+On 1 August 2022, Russian forces launched assaults on settlements southeast and northeast of Bakhmut, including Yakovlivka, Soledar, and Vershyna, which the Ukrainian General Staff said it had repelled.
+Pro-Russian Telegram channels claimed that Russian forces were within two kilometers of the city.
 The following day, Ukraine reported that Russian forces had increased airstrikes and shelling of Bakhmut, beginning a ground attack on the southeastern part of the city.
 On 4 August, Wagner Group mercenaries managed to break through Ukrainian defenses and reach Patrice Lumumba street on the eastern outskirts of Bakhmut.
 In the following days, Russian forces continued to push towards Bakhmut from the south, with the Ukrainian general staff stating on 14 August that Russian forces had achieved "partial success" near Bakhmut, but offering no specifics.

 Night shelling in the city center on 21 September burned the Martynov Palace of Culture, where the humanitarian headquarters worked.
 During the extinguishing of the fire, the local fire department was shelled, which reported that two SES staff were injured and equipment damaged.
-At night, a five-story building was partially destroyed by Russian shelling.
+At night, a five-story building was also partially destroyed by Russian shelling.
 A Russian missile strike on 22 September destroyed the main bridge across the Bakhmutka river that bisects the city, disrupting both civilian travel and Ukrainian military logistics.

+American military correspondent David Axe reported that by 26 September, Russia's 144th Guards Motor Rifle Division, which had a prewar strength of over 12,000 troops, had been largely destroyed and rendered combat ineffective as a result of heavy casualties sustained in the fighting around Bakhmut, and in the concurrent 2022 Kharkiv counteroffensive.

 On 7 October, Russian forces advanced into the villages of Zaitseve and Opytne on the southern and southeastern outskirts of Bakhmut, while on 10 October, the UK Defence Ministry claimed that Russian troops advanced closer to Bakhmut.
 On 12 October, Russian forces claimed to have captured Opytne, located 3 km south of Bakhmut, and Ivanhrad, although these towns were still contested.
-Ukrainian sources said a minor counteroffensive on 24 October pushed Russian forces from some factories on the eastern outskirts of the city, along Patrice Lumumba street.
+Fighting within Bakhmut's urban boundaries began some time before 24 October since, by this day, Ukraine did a minor counteroffensive that pushed Russian forces from some factories on the eastern outskirts of the city, along Patrice Lumumba street.